Oblosys/react-lifecycle-visualizer/README.md

   2. If `update` is a function instead of an object, `'setState:update fn'` is logged when that function is evaluated.
   3. If a `callback` function is provided, `'setState:callback'` is logged when it's called.

-To save space, the lifecycle panel only contains `setState`, which gets highlighted for any of the three events above.
+To save space, the lifecycle panel only contains `setState`, which gets highlighted on any of the three events above.

 ## Run the demo locally